sympy/sympy/doc/src/modules/solvers/diophantine.rst

 >>> expand(y_n)
 -sqrt(2)*(-2*sqrt(2) + 3)**n/4 + (-2*sqrt(2) + 3)**n/2 + sqrt(2)*(2*sqrt(2) + 3)**n/4 + (2*sqrt(2) + 3)**n/2 - 1

-Here `n` is an any non-negative integer.
-Although x_y and y_n may not look like integers, substituting in specific values for n (and simplifying) shows that they are.
+Here `n` is a non-negative integer.
+Although x_n and y_n may not look like integers, substituting in specific values for n (and simplifying) shows that they are.
 For example consider the following example where we set n equal to 9.